-The Essential Services Commission has recently confirmed that due to a number of factors since the commencement of the first regulatory period, it sees little merit in applying an efficiency carryover mechanism across the water sector for the first regulatory period.
+The Essential Services Commission has since confirmed that due to a number of factors since the commencement of the first regulatory period, it sees little merit in applying an efficiency carryover mechanism.
 Barwon Water supports this decision.

 However, the Essential Services Commission is still considering whether an efficiency carryover mechanism should be applied for the upcoming regulatory period and if it is applied, how it should be designed to be consistent with the requirement in the Water Industry Regulation Order to pursue efficiency improvements.